-I’m not going to lie, traditional Slovak food isn’t the most appetising I’ve ever come across.
+The truth is, traditional Slovak food isn’t the most appetising I’ve ever come across.
 There are a lot of soups, stews, dumplings and cabbage roll type dishes which by nature aren’t the most visually appealing of foods.
-They’re tasty of course, the rich flavours typically seen in Hungary, Poland and the Czech Republic are going strong in this part of Europe too.
+They’re tasty of course, the rich flavours typically seen in Hungary, Poland and the Czechia are going strong in this part of Europe too.

 But Kosice isn’t about traditional food, the locals love different flavours and different cuisines.
 Local chefs are looking for innovative ways to put a new slant on old recipes as well as coming up with fresh ideas.
 There’s a lot of experimenting going on in Kosice which is becoming a hub for gourmet food in the region.